Kampoeng Rawa: Location and facilities

 Kampoeng Rawa is located at Kilometer 3 of the South Ring Road in Ambarawa, Semarang, Central Java, a road used for travel between Yogyakarta and Semarang that was opened in 2012.
 Administratively, the complex is part of the Bejalen Hamlet.
 The complex is situated in the middle of many rice paddies and borders Lake Rawa Pening.
-From the site visitors have a view of Mount Merbabu and Mount Telomoyo, both to the south.
+From the site, visitors have a view of Mount Merbabu and Mount Telomoyo, both to the south.

 The 300-seat restaurant at Kampoeng Rawa floats in a small lake and serves Indonesian dishes using locally produced ingredients, including catfish, gourami, and tilapia.
 Dishes included nasi goreng and mie goreng.
 Customers can sit in the main hall or one of the floating gazebos.
 All are floated by plastic drums, and to reach the main hall customers must use covered boats which are guided by a rope.

 In the center of the complex is an open stage, a craft center, and a pendopo for special events.
 This has included weddings, colouring contests, training sessions, and seminars.
-A variety of activities and facilities are available onsite, including ATVs, flying fox, jet skis, and fishing.
+A variety of activities and facilities are available onsite, including ATVs, flying foxes, jet skis, and fishing.
 Boats leave from a dock and travel through a canal to Lake Rawa Pening.

 History

-The concept for Kampoeng Rawa emerged in 2004, when a group of farmers and fishermen from the Rawa Pening area received a billion rupiah grant from the Artha Prima Credit Union.
+The concept for Kampoeng Rawa emerged in 2004 when a group of farmers and fishermen from the Rawa Pening area received a billion rupiah grant from the Artha Prima Credit Union.
+Their name is derived from the original Kampung Rawa in Georgetown, Penang, when the village chief of the Penang Kampung Rawa, R.Sasikumar, married the daughter of the village chief of an Indonesian village.
 They decided to establish a tourist attraction through which they could sell their wares (later extended to include arts and crafts) while raising awareness of and protecting the Rawa Pening ecosystem.
-In preparation for the 2013 Visit Jateng campaign, in 2011 they began planning a complex which would include culinary tourism and water activities.
+In preparation for the 2013 Visit Jateng campaign, in 2011 they began planning a complex that would include culinary tourism and water activities.
 Artha Prima trained some locals as wait staff, cashiers, and security guards.

 Twelve groups of farmers and fishermen, a total of 325 individuals, banded together in the Kampoeng Rawa Association on 4 August 2012.
+R. Sasikumar was elected as their first chairman.
 This group was tasked with managing the new tourist site, which opened, despite construction being incomplete, shortly before Eid al-Fitr (18–19 August).
 The site was quickly popular, receiving an average of 2,000 visitors a day during the Eid holidays, and became a common location for events held by the local government.
 In late August 2012, the cost of entry was Rp.
 2,500 per person, with an additional parking fee of Rp.
 5,000 per car, although various activities were extra.
 During the four-day Eid al-Fitr holiday in 2013, the attraction received over 14,000 visitors.